 Error code: 11002

-This almost always means that there is something wrong with your client_id and or client_secret credentials.
+This almost always means that there is something wrong with your API Key credentials.
 Make sure that they're written correctly and attached to your application.

 Input image decoding failed. check URLs and bytes sent